-Williams Baptist College requires all students attending college for the first time to participate in orientation.
-The Student Orientation program (ASCEND) is a series of events designed to assist students in adjusting to college life.
+Williams Baptist University requires all students attending the university for the first time to participate in orientation.
+The Student Orientation program (ASCEND) is a series of events designed to assist students in adjusting to university life.
 ASCEND consists of large and small group sessions, academic meetings, recreation, and entertainment, and is intended to be an enjoyable and informative experience.
 Administrators, faculty, staff, and students combine their efforts to provide a positive experience for all first time students.
-Students properly oriented to the College have an advantage for success in the classroom, in the residence halls, and in extracurricular activities.
+Students properly oriented to the University have an advantage for success in the classroom, in the residence halls, and in extracurricular activities.

-COUNSELING CENTER AND CAREER SERVICES
+COUNSELING CENTER

 Williams attempts to help students develop holistically.
 Students needing assistance with personal problems should consult the Director of Counseling.
-The College offers a full-time counselor who provides personal and confidential counseling service to students.
-In addition, other faculty and staff are trained as ministers or counselors.
-The College has convenient access to local and regional mental health services.
-All students have access to a comprehensive array of vocational/career services provided through the Counseling office located in the Joy Ring Academic Success Center.
+The University offers a full-time counselor who provides personal, recreational, career and confidential counseling services to students.
+The University has convenient access to local and regional mental health services.